-If your organization is new to Google Ad Grants, then we’re happy to walk you through it!
-However, if setting up and managing your account seems like a daunting task, you might want to turn to a professional Google Grants agency to help you out.
+If your organization is new to Google Ad Grants, there are tons of helpful resources available to help you get started.
+But if setting up and managing your account seems like a daunting task, you might want to turn to a professional Google Grants agency to help you out.
 We’ll explore the role a professional can play in Google Grants management later on, but for now, let’s dive into the basics.

 The Google Grants program provides several benefits for your organization, including:

 - More traffic to relevant pages on your website

 - Free promotion to potential donors and supporters who’ve expressed interest in your mission